Frogner Park: History

+Henriette Wegner Pavilion

+The Henriette Wegner Pavilion was built in 1824 at Blaafarveværket as a wedding gift to Henriette Wegner from Benjamin Wegner, the director and co-owner of Blaafarveværket.
+It was moved to Frogner Park in 1837 after the Wegner family acquired Frogner Manor.
+It is located within the section of Frogner Park known as Wegner Park, the romantic landscape park built for the Wegners around 1840.

+The pavilion is a tea pavilion shaped like a classical octagonal round temple with a colonnade, inspired by structures from Greco-Roman antiquity but made with Norwegian materials.

+The ceiling is a painted replica in miniature of the dome of the Pantheon, Rome, that makes the room appear larger.
+The pavilion underwent a restoration from 2023 and reopens in 2024, its 200th anniversary.

 Manor house

 The manor buildings are located in the southern part of the park.
 The buildings in Danish country house style were built in the 1750s when Hans Jacob Scheel took over the property.
 After Bernt Anker, who was Norway's richest man, took over the estate in 1790, the buildings were further extended, and the manor house became one of the most important meeting places of Norwegian high society.
 They were rebuilt again by the industrialist Benjamin Wegner, who became owner in 1836 and who moved the tower to the main building.

 Under Wegner, some surrounding buildings were also built, the Henriette Wegner Pavilion on the nearby hill "Utsikten" (The View) and the coachman house at the main gate in front of the manor house.
-The pavilion was a wedding gift from Wegner to his wife Henriette Wegner (née Seyler), and was moved from Blaafarveværket in the 1830s.
-It is a classical octagonal round temple with colonnade.
-The ceiling is a painted replica in miniature of the dome of the Pantheon, Rome.
 In front of the main buildings is also a sundial built for Wegner.

 Today, the manor buildings are occupied by Oslo City Museum.

-Outside the manor buildings, there is also a café opened in 1918 (Frogner Park Café) and a restaurant opened in 1960 (Herregårdskroen, "the Manor House Restaurant").
+Outside the manor buildings, there is also a café opened in 1918, Frogner Park Café, and a restaurant opened in 1960, Herregårdskroen (Frogner Manor Restaurant).

+Flora and gardens

+Frogner Park contains a large rose garden, the Frogner Rose Garden, with 14,000 roses spread across 150 different species.
+The roses in Frogner Park are maintained according to biological principles.

+Today, there are approximately 3,000 trees in Frogner Park.
+Some of them are more than 250 years old, with trunk circumferences of up to 5.5 meters.
+Among the park's trees, there are many exotic varieties, such as magnolia, sequoia, ginkgo, and walnut.

+In 2012, Frogner Park received the Nordic quality label Green Space Award, the first Norwegian green space to do so.

+Wegner's romantic park

+Wegner's romantic park was built around 1840 by the manor's then-owners Benjamin Wegner and Henriette Wegner.
+The Wegner park replaced the old baroque garden.
+It was built in a romantic garden style that had replaced the baroque ideal in the late 18th century.